masterofcontroversy/SkillSystem_20201128_CustomBuild/Readme.md

 ### Back up your ROM before doing custom build.
 This is very important

-Have the SkillSystems_20201128 patch installed in your ROM
+Have the SkillSystems patch installed in your ROM

 Place your most updated hacked ROM into the custombuild folder and name it "Input.gba"